-Notice provided as part of enrollment procedures will be reviewed and approved by each project's research office, institutional review board, and/or other approving authority providing oversight.
+Notice provided as part of each individual project's enrollment procedures will be reviewed and approved by each individual project's research office, institutional review board, Research & Development Committee (RDC), and/or other approving authority providing oversight.
+Some individual projects may utilize HIPAA authorization forms and/or informed consent forms.